 Eucharistic Ministers to the Sick take Communion to the homes of the sick and those in Nursing Home facilities.
 Must be trained as an Eucharistic Minister.
 There are several area Nursing Homes to which we bring Communion.

-Lectors are an important part of the mass.
+Lectors are an important part of the Mass.
 Readers need to be effective and faith-filled to proclaim God’s Word at weekend and weekday Masses, other liturgies and funerals.
 Training and ongoing formation are required and provided.
 Call Parish Office for more information 859-371-8051.

 Men, women, boys and girls of the parish from grades 3 and older are needed to serve the Lord and assist the priest at all Masses.
 Adult Servers need to be Virtus trained.